tatumio/tatum-php/docs/Api/AuctionApi.md

 <ul> <li>BNB Smart Chain</li> <li>Celo</li> <li>Ethereum</li> <li>Harmony</li> <li>Klaytn</li> <li>Polygon</li> </ul>

+ **A known issue on Harmony**

+ On Harmony, when you are viewing a transaction in the Harmony Blockchain Explorer, the transaction status may be displayed as the following:

+ <code>Error reverted:x0</code>

+ This is a known issue with the Harmony Blockchain Explorer.
+This status does not mean that the transaction failed.
+You can safely ignore it.

  **Signing a transaction**

  When selling an asset at the NFT auction, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.